-This policy outlines how Blackwell First School and Nursery provides the structure for a child-centred process that engages children, families, school and other professionals in planning for and implementing high quality, needs led provision that is consistent across the school.
-This is to ensure all of our children are able to access the same opportunities for learning and social development achieving maximum progress, fulfilling their potential and promoting their well-being.
+This policy outlines how Blackwell First School and Nursery provides the structure for a childcentred process that engages child, family, school and other professionals in planning for and implementing high quality, needs led provision that is consistent across the school.
+This is to ensure all of our children are able to access the same opportunities for learning and social development achieving maximum progress, fulfilling their potential and promoting their wellbeing.